squarematr1x/LaTeX2Octave/README.md

 # LaTeX2Octave

-Turning LateX string to normal strings to be able perform numerical calculations in Octave.
+Turning LateX string to normal string to be able perform numerical calculations in Octave.

 ### Some examples